Emrys-Org/emrys/emrys-improved.md

 - The Solana team for the original SVM implementation
 - IBC Protocol developers
 - fetch.ai for uAgents technology
+- Bitcoin, Dogecoin, and Litecoin development communities
 - All contributors and community members

 ---

 ***DISCLAIMER:*** *Emrys uses SVM & IBC & WALRUS for secure transactions & speed.
 All transactions are processed using our proprietary implementation of SVM (Solana Virtual Machine) and IBC (Inter-Blockchain Communication) protocols, with data secured through Walrus decentralized storage.*